To enroll as a graduate student at the University of Alabama School of Music, students must:

 Auditions occur in the studios and performing spaces of the Moody Music Building.

-For instrumentalists, the audition must include at least three works of contrasting style that exhibit musical and technical difficulty appropriate to college music study.
-For singers, the audition program must include several works (5-6 selections) which demonstrate an understanding of the classical vocal style (i.e., classical art songs and arias sung in a variety of styles and languages, including English.)
+For instrumentalists, the audition must include three works of contrasting style that exhibit musical and technical difficulty appropriate to graduate music study.

 Students should plan to spend at least a half-day on campus for an audition.
-On audition day, students will have the opportunity to meet with various members of the faculty and staff and to tour the facilties.
-Parents will have the opportunity to meet with members of the faculty and administration.
+On audition day, students will have the opportunity to meet with various members of the faculty and staff and to tour the facilities.

 Basic Musicianship and Music History Exam

 The audition day includes two preliminary examinations, one in basic musicianship and one in music history.
 The tests are rudimentary in nature.
 The musicianship test will measure your ability to recognize, notate, and take down in dictation such things as scales, modes, intervals, triads, and tonal melodic fragments.
 The music history test is designed primarily to measure your ability to write English prose.
 Please note that these tests are separate from the diagnostic tests in theory and history which are administered at the start of the semester should a candidate be accepted and enroll in the School of Music.